• Write a Review

 Spa & Fitness

-Couples treatments are also available (at significant cost) in the ship's Spa Villa.
+Couples’ treatments are also available (at significant cost).
 Men can get shaves and facials, while teens and kids have specific (and fun) treatment options.
 Various mother/daughter and father/son treatments are available, too.

-The spa also offers a Thermal Suite with a steam room, dry sauna, thalassotherapy pool, hot tubs and heated tile loungers.
+The spa on Norwegian Getaway also offers a Thermal Suite with a steam room, dry sauna, thalassotherapy pool, hot tubs and heated tile loungers.
 The area also features a salt room, a trendy land-spa experience reputed to provide therapeutic benefits for those who breathe in the salt air.
-Use of the Thermal Suite costs $45 per day or $199 for a weeklong sailing.
-Access is not included in the cost of your already pricey treatment.
+Access is not included in the cost of your treatment.
+Passengers can purchase day and weeklong passes for the Thermal Suite.

 For Kids